 docker command line tool can build container images, pull them from registries, create, start and manage containers.

-To make all of this happen, the experience you know as
+To make all of this happen, the experience you get when you type

 docker is now made up of these projects (there are others, but these are the main ones):